Deaf Me and Hearing Me

 Did you know that...?

-- 48 million people in the US report experiencing some degree of hearing loss, and only 2 million of that 48 million consider themselves deaf, using sign language as their primary method of communication.
-(Hearing Loss Association of America)
+48 million people in the US report experiencing some degree of hearing loss, and only 2 million of that 48 million consider themselves deaf, using sign language as their primary method of communication.
+(Compare Hearing Aids)

 I've created this Venn Diagram to visually represent where I'm at currently and where I hope to be one day.
 Since I was mainstreamed (was only surrounded by hearing people) growing up, the only other people I saw or knew with hearing aids were 'old' people.
 Because of that and until recently, I never really thought there was anyone else like me.
 Since joining the US Deaf Women's National Soccer Team, I've been exposed to a whole new world, one that I'm still not sure I really belong in.
 What I mean is that even within the deaf/hard of hearing world, there are subgroups: those that are deaf and use sign language as their primary form of communication, those that use hearing devices and only speak, and that small group who use hearing devices but can speak AND sign.
 That's a rare breed that can communicate with all parties and one that I aim to be a part of.
 I've started taking ASL classes, but this is only one small stepping stone into this other community.

 I identify with both, hearing and non-hearing worlds.
 I, personally, don't fully identify with one or the other and feel there can be a bit of a disconnect between the two communities, but I keep thinking there's a way for both worlds to coexist together.